 When you are ready, approve the action for the stage.
 The release then continues to the next step or the next stage.

 Manual steps must be approved before automated steps in a stage can continue.

-You can also use the Release Management web browser client to find requests and approve actions for each stage.
+If you're managing your releases with an on-premises Release Management server, you can also use the Release Management web browser client to find requests and approve actions for each stage.
 To access this client, use the following URL: "http://<your_team_foundation_server_name>

 Q:Can I deploy components of my multi-tiered app separately?